Project Management (CPE Course)

 Course Type: Downloaded PDF materials with online test

 Price (with PDF Textbook): $93

-This course discusses all aspects of project management.
-It explores how projects are initiated, evaluated, and selected.
+Projects tend to take longer and cost more than expected.
+How is it possible to balance the many demands on a project manager in order to improve a project's outcome?
+Project Management shows how to be a successful project manager by exploring how projects are initiated, evaluated, and selected.
 It also addresses all phases of project planning, the use of CPM and PERT to schedule tasks, and how to make trade-offs between the various project constraints.
 The course tackles many other subjects as well, including change management, project estimating, risk management, reporting, and project management at the enterprise level.
-In total, the course is intended to introduce the topic to a new project manager, as well as to refine the skills of a more experienced one.
+In short, Project Management is intended to improve the performance of a new project manager, as well as to refine the skills of a more experienced one.

 Author: Steven Bragg

 Course Number: BM1005

 Chapter 5.
 Project Planning

 Chapter 9.
 Project Estimating

 Chapter 10.
 Project Risk Management